chanduk5/CircularBuffer/README.md

 # CircularBuffer
-Circular buffer code to read, write, clear, and overwrite operations with google test.
+Circular buffer C++ code to read, write, clear, and overwrite operations with google test.